Which Licence do I need?

 How do I use your Two Colour fonts?

-Several K-Types (such as Provincial, Magical Mystery Tour, Flip, Pop Cubism, and Rick Griffin Contour) come as sets of two or three fonts, with matching spacing and kerning, that can be overlapped to create bicolour or multicolour artwork.
+K-Types such as Sgt Peppers, Wildcat, Provincial, Magical Mystery Tour, Flip, Pop Cubism, and Rick Griffin Contour contain sets of two or three fonts, with matching spacing and kerning, that can be overlapped to create bicolour or multicolour artwork.
 To do this you will need a program or application that uses layers, such as Photoshop or Fireworks.
 Layout applications such as InDesign will also enable you to overlap colour separated artwork.

 Why don’t you spell correctly?